PiotrNawrot/nanoT5/README.md

 pip install -r requirements.txt
 ```

+### Our hardware:

 The following commands result in the following [pip freeze](assets/env_dump/pip_freeze.txt) as of 18.06.2023.

 We also include our [lscpu](assets/env_dump/lscpu.txt) and [nvidia-smi](assets/env_dump/nvidia_smi.txt).

-### Pre-training:
+## Pre-training:

-#### Reference:
+### Reference:

 The [T5 v1.1](https://arxiv.org/pdf/2002.05202.pdf) authors report **1.942** negative log-likelihood (NLL) on the held-out set after after 2^16 steps.

-#### Legacy Optimizer (Adafactor) & LR Schedule (Inverse-Square-Root)
+### Legacy Optimizer (Adafactor) & LR Schedule (Inverse-Square-Root)

-We follow the original experimental setup for pre-training, including [Dataset (C4)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L58), [Training Objective (Span Filling)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/copied_utils.py#L16), [Model Architecture (T5-Base)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/configs/default.yaml#L12), [Optimizer (Adafactor)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L236), and [LR Schedule (Inverse-Square-Root)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L276).
+We follow the original experimental setup for pre-training, including [Dataset (C4)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L58), [Training Objective (Span Filling)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/copied_utils.py#L16), [Model Architecture (T5-Base)](nanoT5/utils/t5_model.py), [Optimizer (Adafactor)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L236), and [LR Schedule (Inverse-Square-Root)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L276).

 Our negative log-likelihood on the held-out set is **1.995**, slightly worse than the reference.

-#### AdamW with RMS scaling Optimizer & Cosine LR Schedule
+### AdamW with RMS scaling Optimizer & Cosine LR Schedule

 We also experiment with the AdamW optimizer (instead of the original Adafactor) as it offers more stability during training.
 Instead of using a low-rank approximation for the second moment of the gradients, it estimates it directly by storing the moving average for each parameter in memory.
 However, training diverges with AdamW, similar to [this study on T5 pre-training](https://huggingface.co/spaces/yhavinga/pre-training-dutch-t5-models).
 Through several ablations, we found that [matrix-wise LR scaling by its root mean square (RMS)](https://github.com/huggingface/transformers/blob/main/src/transformers/optimization.py#L595) is responsible for the convergence of Adafactor.
-We augmented the AdamW implementation by RMS scaling and observed that [it converges, becomes more stable during pre-training](assets/pt_loss.png) and is slightly faster (it retrieves the second moment from memory instead of approximating it via matrix multiplications).
+We augmented the AdamW implementation by RMS scaling and observed that [it converges, becomes more stable during pre-training and is slightly faster](assets/pt_loss.png) (it retrieves the second moment from memory instead of approximating it via matrix multiplications).

 However, AdamW, when paired with the Inverse-Square-Root LR schedule, performs worse than Adafactor.
 For our final experiment, we replace ISR with Cosine LR Schedule.
 We achieve **1.953** negative log-likelihood on the held-out set and significantly outperform Adafactor with ISR schedule.